Page Content

 Higher education requirements

 Someone interested in medical massage therapy must first pursue licensure as a massage therapist.
 A massage therapy education program may require 300-1,000 hours of training which prepares individuals to take the Massage and Bodywork Licensing Exam (MBLEx).
-After becoming a licensed massage therapist, you can receive board certification through completing additional training and passing the National Certification Board for Therapeutic Massage & Bodywork (NCBTB) Exam.
+After becoming a licensed massage therapist, you can receive board certification by completing additional training and passing the National Certification Board for Therapeutic Massage & Bodywork (NCBTB) Exam.

 Certification of a medical massage therapist